ZavenGaloyan/unit-1/README.md

 ## Proposed Solution

 Design statement:
-I will to design and make a electronic ledger for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a electronic ledger for Ms. Sato.
+The dgital crypto ledger will use ETH or ethernium crypto currency and is constructed using the software Python .
+It will take a few weeks to make and will be evaluated according to the criteria listed below.

 ** add a description of your coin and citation **